Who are the External Stakeholders in Restructuring?

 Since then, Apple has grown to become one of the most prominent global technology companies and the first company to reach a $2tn market capitalization.

-This is not to suggest that competitors will help each other out, nor will they necessarily attempt to contribute towards their downfall – but rather, to bring attention to the randomness in the unpredictable events that can completely change the trajectory of individual companies.
+This is not to suggest that competitors will help each other out, nor will they necessarily attempt to contribute towards another’s downfall – but rather, to bring attention to the randomness in the unpredictable events that can completely change the trajectory of individual companies.

 Distressed M&A in Restructuring